vkuhlmann/minecraft-proximity/README.md

 "Installation" demonstration: https://youtu.be/FBA8a_hZZQY

-_The project is not bug-free.
-Please contact me if you are experiencing problems._
+_Please contact me if you are experiencing problems._

 ***

 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG.

-This application is still very much in development.
+This application is still in development.
 I would appreciate any engagement.
 If you are on the TitanCraft server, you can find me there.
 Alternatively, send me a mail using the e-mail address which you can find on my GitHub profile page.

 Make sure to read LICENSE.txt and LICENSES.txt before using and modifying.